 When looking for new HOA management, it’s important for associations to have an idea of typical HOA management fees to see if it will fit their budget.

+How much does HOA management cost?
 On average, management services typically range from $10-20 per unit, per month.
 These per-door rates still vary drastically, though, depending on the scale of your community.

 It’s also important to consider property management laws in your state, city, or municipality.
 Some states regulate property management activities, and this may have some bearing on your HOA management fees.

-What are the Different Types of HOA Management?
+What Are the Different Types of HOA Management?

 How much do HOA management companies charge?
 The cost of an HOA management company will also depend on the type of services you receive.